Dealing With Unsupportive Family: 4 Key Strategies (+tips)

 So we had one overweight uncle tearing me down, and an uncle who worked out and knew I’d been working out too.
 Who was I to believe?

-One of the keys to mastering my personal psychology has been choosing who to listen to — and who can be smiled at, then ignored.
-When it came to the situation with my uncles, or any situation with unsupportive family members, it ultimately came down to how I reacted to the situation.
+One of the keys to mastering my personal psychology has been choosing who to listen to and who can be smiled at, and then ignored.
+When it came to the situation with my uncles or any situation with unsupportive family members, it ultimately came down to how I reacted to the situation.

 Because if there’s one thing I’ve learned after over a decade with IWT, it’s that you’re ALWAYS going to get unsolicited advice from people.

-Top Performers plan for feedback.
-In fact, they’ll actively seek it out.
+Top performers plan for feedback.
+They’ll actively seek it out.
 They’ll plan for the doubters, concern trolls, and outright skeptics.
-I’ve been working on IWT since 2004, and people STILL doubt me and leave me comments like this!

 When this happens, ask yourself: Is this person in the position I want to be in?